-Q: My son often acts out, and on a couple of occasions, well-meaning people have called him crazy and told me to get him (or me) professional help.
+Q: My son often acts out, and on a couple of occasions, well-meaning people called him crazy and told me to get him (or me) professional help.
 How can I tell what’s “normal” behavior, and what requires a visit to the therapist?

-The first question you have to ask yourself is whether you consider your son’s behaviors “over the top.”
+A: The first step is to ask yourself is whether you consider your son’s behaviors “over the top.”
 Is he just being a kid – you know, “boys being boys” – or is there something else going on?
-Are his behaviors extreme compared to what you’ve seen from other kids inside and outside your own family?
+Are his behaviors extreme compared to what you see from other kids inside and outside your own family?
 Is he at risk of hurting himself or someone else?
 Does he seem more angry or sad than usual?

 The most important thing to consider, though, is your gut reaction.
-Nobody knows your family as well as you do, and although there are plenty of mental health professionals who provide quality assistance, they can never be the “expert” on your son and your family.
+Nobody knows your family as well as you do, and although there are plenty of mental health professionals who provide quality treatment, they can never be the “expert” on your son and your family.
 That expert would be you.

 Don’t worry about what “well-meaning” people say about your son.
 What do you think?
 If you’re unsure, call a professional trained in family therapy for a consultation.
 Often, children are simply reacting to something that’s happening in the family system, and solution-focused brief therapy could be just what your family needs.

 Whatever you decide, remember the first rule of diagnosing a disorder – the behaviors have to negatively impact your son and/or your family.
-Nobody should diagnose a disorder simply because “well-meaning” people are bothered by your son’s behaviors, and nobody should diagnose a disorder because just because someone acts “different.”
+Nobody should diagnose a disorder simply because “well-meaning” people are bothered by your son’s behaviors, and nobody should diagnose a disorder just because someone acts “different.”
 Quirky is not a disorder.